 The Centre de recherche interdisciplinaire en réadaptation du Montréal métropolitain (CRIR) is a collaborative research initiative formed in 2000 between McGill University, the Université de Montréal and Université du Québec à Montréal and six rehabilitation facilities in the greater Montreal area.
 Its aim is to enable large-scale biomedical and psychosocial rehabilitation research to improve the function and social integration of persons with physical impairments across their lifespan.
 The BRILLIANT program of the CRIR seeks to provide evidenced-based research to improve rehabilitation for individuals with Acquired Brain Injury, with the goal of optimizing their mobility.
 The program will develop and deploy a comprehensive clinical and community based mobility monitoring system to evaluate the factors that result in poor mobility, and develop personalized mobility interventions optimized for specific patient groups.
 These innovations will be used by front-line clinicians to deliver cost-effective care; the right intervention to the right person at the right time, accounting for long-term functional potential and meaningful participation in the community.

-Reporting to the Principal Investigator (PI), the Project Officer is responsible for the development, implementation and operation of the BRILLIANT program’s administrative infrastructure.
-He/she will serve a vital role across multiple clinical research sites of CRIR within the Centre intégré universitaire de santé et de services sociaux (CIUSSS ) du Centre-Sud-de-l’Île-de-Montréal, CIUSSS West-Central Montreal, le Centre intégré de santé et de services sociaux (CISSS) de Laval and their affiliated Universities.
-The goal will be overseeing and managing the implementation of the strategic plan along with the infrastructure of the BRILLIANT project.
-In adherence with CFI policies and working closely with the PI, the Project Officer will participate in defining the project’s goals, tasks, and plans, oversee the acquisition, implementation, installation of the program’s infrastructure, and ensure the appropriate training, coordination and reporting.
+Reporting to the Principal Investigator (PI), the Project Administrator is responsible for the administration and implementation of the BRILLIANT program’s design along with it’s IT infrastructure.
+The incumbent will serve a vital role across multiple clinical research sites of CRIR within the Centre intégré universitaire de santé et de services sociaux (CIUSSS ) du Centre-Sud-de-l’Île-de-Montréal, CIUSSS West-Central Montreal, le Centre intégré de santé et de services sociaux (CISSS) de Laval and their affiliated Universities.
+The goal will be overseeing the implementation of the strategic plan BRILLIANT project which include the implementation of an IT software.
+In adherence with CFI policies and working closely with the PI and the Project’s Technical team, the Project Administrator will participate in defining the project’s goals, tasks, and plans to ensure the appropriate acquisition, implementation, installation of the IT Software.

-- Lead the planning and implementation of the project infrastructure by:
+- Facilitate the planning and implementation of the project infrastructure by:

-- facilitating the definition of project scope, goals and deliverables in collaboration with the project’s partners;
+- Defining the project scope, goals and deliverables in collaboration with the project’s partners;

 - Defining project tasks and resource requirements; developing project plans for PI approval;